papermerge/symposium-js/README.md

 Symposium is a javascript framework used across all frontend components of [Papermerge](www.papermerge.com) project.

-It is heavily inspired by [BackboneJS](https://backbonejs.org/) with important differences that Symposium  does *not* depend on [jQuery](https://jquery.com/) and [UnderscroreJS](https://underscorejs.org/).
-Also, Symposium is entirely written using ES6 compliant javascript.
+It is heavily inspired by [BackboneJS](https://backbonejs.org/).
+Symposium is entirely written using ES6 compliant javascript.

+It has light dependency on [jQuery](https://jquery.com) and [nunjucks](https://mozilla.github.io/nunjucks/).
+"Light" dependency means that the dependencies are kept minimal so that they can be removed/replaced easily.
+From jQuery only event related methods are used - ``$(selector).on`` and ``$(selector).off``.

 ## Installation